will-lol/merge/README.md

 log.Println(res)
 // "map[class:hover:bg-dark-red p-3 bg-[#B91C1C]]"
 ```
+⚠️ [tailwind-merge](https://github.com/dcastil/tailwind-merge) support is rather slow due to the JavaScript runtime running in the background.
+Unfortunately this is the best solution I have found to use [tailwind-merge](https://github.com/dcastil/tailwind-merge) for now.
+Please refer to the [tailwind-merge](https://github.com/dcastil/tailwind-merge) documentation for details on usage.

+The slowest function is by far merge.NewTailwindMerge().
+I suggest you run this in a separate goroutine!
+Subsequent calls to merger.Merge will complete in under 1ms.

+## Custom merge logic
 It allows you to define your own merge logic by defining a custom MergeFunc.
 ```go
 // MergeId prioritises any ID starting with '!'